postboy/ngrad/README.md

 # Kaliningrad

 A simple roguelike not-quite game.
-Go for a walk on Russian city of Kaliningrad!
+Go for a walk in Russian city of Kaliningrad, located in the heart of Europe!

 ## Usage